Joël Tiéhi

-Joël Tiéhi (born 12 June 1964) is an Ivorian retired professional footballer who played as a striker.
+Djohan Joël Tiéhi (born 12 June 1964) is an Ivorian retired professional footballer who played as a striker.

 Career

 Tiéhi played in the French Ligue 1 and for the Ivory Coast national team.
 With his national team, he played at the 1992, 1994, 1996 and 1998 African Cup of Nations, winning the 1992 edition.

 Owner

 Tiéhi is founder of the Centre de Formation Joël Tiéhi as of 2004.

 Personal life

-Tiéhi is the father of the Ivorian youth international footballer Christ Tiéhi.
-Another son Jean-Pierre Tiéhi is also a footballer who plays for Hamilton Academical on loan from Fulham.
+Tiéhi has two sons, who are both footballers: Christ, an Ivorian youth international, and Jean-Pierre, who plays for Hamilton Academical, on loan from Fulham.